A non-iterative domain decomposition time integrator combined with discontinuous Galerkin space discretizations for acoustic wave equations: Domain splitting method

-but it is not necessary to act globally here.
+where we sum up the local approximations restricted to $\SDc{i}$.
+Note however, that it is not necessary to act globally here.
 Moreover, unlike in the mass-lumped finite element setting (cf.\ \cite{BucH25}), no averaging at the non-overlapping interfaces is required.
 We summarize the method in \Cref{alg:DSDG}.